Tobruk (1967 film)

 Tobruk is a 1967 American drama war film directed by Arthur Hiller and starring Rock Hudson and George Peppard.
 The film was written by Leo Gordon (who also acted in the film) and released through Universal Pictures.

-Set in North Africa during the North African Campaign of World War II, it is a fictionalized story of members of the British Army's Long Range Desert Group (LRDG) and the Special Identification Group (SIG) who endeavour to destroy the fuel bunkers of Generalfeldmarschall Erwin Rommel's Panzer Army Africa in Tobruk.
+Set in North Africa during the North African Campaign of World War II.
+It is a fictionalized story of members of the British Army's Long Range Desert Group (LRDG) and the Special Identification Group (SIG) that endeavour to destroy the fuel bunkers of Generalfeldmarschall Erwin Rommel's Panzer Army Africa in Tobruk.
 The film is loosely based on the British attacks on Italian and German forces at Tobruk codenamed "Operation Agreement".
-The film depicts the operation as being successful, although actually Operation Agreement was a disastrous failure.
+The film depicts the operation as being successful, even though actually Operation Agreement was a disastrous failure.

 Plot

-In September 1942, Rommel's Africa Korps is only 90 miles (144 km) from the Suez Canal, but running dangerously low on fuel.
+In September 1942, Rommel's Afrika Korps is only 90 miles (144 km) from the Suez Canal, but running dangerously low on fuel.
 The British approve a plan to destroy German fuel bunkers at Tobruk in an attempt to cripple Rommel's attack.

-The author of the plan, Canadian-born Major Donald Craig (Rock Hudson) of the Long Range Desert Group (LRDG) had been captured by Vichy French forces and is held prisoner, along with captured Italian Army soldiers, on a ship in the port of the French city of Algiers.
-As his expertise is considered essential to the success of the raid, Craig is rescued by Captain Kurt Bergman (George Peppard) of the Special Identification Group (SIG) and some of his men, German Jews serving with the British.
-They then join up with commandos of the Long Range Desert Group, under the command of Lieutenant-Colonel John Harker (Nigel Green), at Kufra in southeastern Libya.

-Colonel Harker explains they have eight days to get to Tobruk and destroy the fuel depot and German fortress artillery pieces protecting the harbour, before a scheduled amphibious landing and a bombing raid on the city by the Royal Air Force (RAF).
-They are to drive there through enemy territory posing as prisoners of war escorted by the SIG pretending to be guards.
-Once they reach Tobruk they would then link up with a full British naval and RAF assault on the city and their primary objective, Rommel's underground fuel bunkers.
+The author of the plan, Canadian-born Major Donald Craig (Rock Hudson) of the Long Range Desert Group (LRDG) is a prisoner of Vichy French forces held prisoner with captured Italian soldiers on a ship in the French port of Algiers.
+Craig is rescued by a group of German Jews of the Special Identification Group (SIG) led by Captain Kurt Bergman (George Peppard).
+They rendezvous with commandos of the Long Range Desert Group, under the command of Lieutenant-Colonel John Harker (Nigel Green), at Kufra in southeastern Libya.
+They have eight days to destroy the fuel depot at Tobruk and the artillery protecting the harbour, before a scheduled amphibious landing and RAF bombing raid.
+Their infiltration plan is to pose as prisoners of war escorted by the SIG disguised as German guards.
+Craig is skeptical of the plan feeling they've waited too long and left the Germans time to create a strong defence.
+Harker warns Craig not to let personal differences of opinion interfere with the operation, revealing the revised plan is his.